d-xuan/wednesday/research/succeedium/index.md

 After a configuration change is made, the extension calls the `gsTeamOneConfigSave` method to persist the changes.
 In addition to the updated settings, the user's domain is also contained in the request.
 By intercepting and modifying this domain (for example, changing `attacker.com` to `victim.com`), an attacker is able to modify the domain-wide settings for users in other domains.

-During the penetration test, we were able to use our own Google Workspace accounts to make changes which persisted in the settings of our client's Google Workspace account.
-These changes were then confirmed using accounts within the client's Google Workspace.

 As an example, the following is a payload which configures the SSO gateway of the victim's configuration to point to a phishing link (`okta.attacker.com`).
 The request was made from the attacker's Google Workspace account.
 The `domainList` argument and the domain in the last positional argument have been changed from `attacker.com` to `victim.com`.
 This causes the changes to persist within the victim's TeamOne configuration.

 ```